skip to content

 About Me

 Alrik holds a Master’s degree in German literature and political science at the Christian-Albrechts-University of Kiel.
 He spent one semester at the University of Gothenburg, studying German, English, and History of Ideas.
 During his studies at Kiel, he supervised tutorial classes and served as a research and teaching assistant for Prof Timo Felber (Department of German Studies) and Prof Paula Diehl (Department of Political Science).
-Additionally, he guest-taught a session of an advanced undergraduate seminar on queer theory with Dr Daniel Eder.
+Additionally, he guest-taught a session of an advanced undergraduate seminar on queer theory and burlesque fiction with Dr Daniel Eder.

-At Cambridge, Alrik’s work is closely intertwined with the German Section’s Research Group Cultural Production and Social Justice and the international EU Horizon / UKRI research project, ‘The Cartography of the Political Novel in Europe’, which investigates how the political novel contributes to understandings of local and global politics, and how it may be used as a means of political experience, protest, and participation.
+At Cambridge, Alrik’s work is closely intertwined with the German Section’s Research Group 'Cultural Production and Social Justice' and the international EU Horizon / UKRI research project, ‘The Cartography of the Political Novel in Europe’, which investigates how the political novel contributes to understandings of local and global politics, and how it may be used as a means of political experience, protest, and participation.

 Research